palixir/wabe/packages/wabe-documentation/docs/index.md

 ---
-title: Wabe - Your backend in minutes not days
+title: Wabe - Your backend in minutes not days for Node.js / Bun
 layout: page
 sidebar: false
 ---